 The Add glyph(s) master button opens up the following popup:

 Here you can add a new glyph master for either the current glyph, selected glyphs or all glyphs in the font.
 In addition, you can name the layer in the popup and choose if the layer should be added even if it exists in the glyphs or not.
 The new master is added at the position of the “virtual” instance, which is represented by a blue dot in the design space.
 A new master is added only if it can be interpolated or extrapolated, as the case may be, from the existing compatible masters.
 Glyphs that have incompatible master layers won’t get a new master, even if they are selected in the popup.
 You can rename a new master in the Layers and Masters panel or in Font Info.

 Create font master»

-Clicking on the Create font master button opens up the following popup:
+Clicking on the Generate instance as master or font button opens up the following popup: